 Photo filters are an integral part of my photo backpack.
 During my five-month stay in Seychelles in 2020, I was giving them a tough time.
 Beautiful sunsets and palm-lined turquoise beaches have attracted me to these tropical islands in the Indian Ocean for the third year in a row.

 In this blog post, I would like to share my experience with VFFOTO filters in the field with several illustrative photographs.

 Filters can do magic

 Shooting with these strong neutral density filters, which are almost entirely opaque (black) - has its specifics.
 Whether alone or in combination with a polarising filter, you must first select the composition, focus correctly, and then apply the filter.
 If you also use a polarising filter, adjust it first, then insert the neutral density filter carefully so that the polarising filter does not rotate.
 Remember the setting values before attaching the dark ND filter.
-If mathematics was not your favourite subject at school, I recommend downloading the ND filter calculator application from VFFOTO, which will come in handy when calculating the correct exposure time with neutral density filters.
+If mathematics was not your favourite subject at school, I recommend downloading an ND filter calculator application to your smart phone, which will come in handy when calculating the correct exposure time with neutral density filters.

 I took this photo on one of the most photographed beaches in the world, Anse Source d'Argent, around two o'clock in the afternoon.
 The 30-second shot was enough to smooth the water beautifully.
 At the same time people swimming in the ocean magically "disappeared".